 - while under a sentence of imprisonment;

-- while on probation or parole after conviction of a felony until finally discharged;
+- while on probation or parole after conviction of a felony until final discharge from such probation or parole;

 - after conviction of a felony or misdemeanor connected with the right of suffrage.